centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 ### Create the plugin.pm file

 The `plugin.pm` is the first thing to create, it contains:

-- Loading of necessary libraries and compilation options
+- A set of instructions to load required libraries and compilation options
 - A list of all **mode(s)** and path(s) to their associated files/perl packages
-- A description that will display when you list all plugins or display this plugin's help
+- A description that will display when you list all plugins or display this plugin's help.

 Here is the commented version of the plugin.pm file: